Show-EventLog [[-ComputerName] <String>] [<CommonParameters>]

 The Show-EventLog cmdlet opens Event Viewer on the local computer and displays in it all of the classic event logs on the local computer or a remote computer.

-To open Event Viewer on Windows Vista and later versions of the Windows operating system, the current user must be a member of the Administrators group on the local computer.
+To open Event Viewer on Windows Vista and later versions of Windows, the current user must be a member of the Administrators group on the local computer.

 This command opens Event Viewer and displays in it the classic event logs on the local computer.